Copyright © 2013 Neal Campbell

 At this time the console was updated with drawknobs and a new combination action, but still within the original Möller console.
 These additions were made possible through the contributions of the Crim family who had given the original organ and enhanced it from its humble beginnings to this point.
 The Crim’s had also given the chancel window when the church was built in 1939 which, together with the Trompette-en-Chamde, became an icon in the printed literature of both Aeolian-Skinner and of the church.

 In 1967 Roy was feted on his 35th anniversary as Organist and Choirmaster of the First Presbyterian Church, including a recital by Frederick Swann, a testimonial dinner with gifts, and a commemorative plaque in the chancel presented by the Aeolian-Skinner company.
-In retrospect, for want of a story with a happy ending, once could wish that he had retired then at the top of his game, but he was only 61 years old.
+In retrospect, for wont of a story with a happy ending, one could wish that he had retired then at the top of his game, but he was only 61 years old.

 Post First Presbyterian Church and Post Aeolian-Skinner: 1972-1978

-The demise of the Aeolian-Skinner Organ Company may have caused Roy and the Williams some sentimental angst, but they probably had seen the handwriting on the wall; by this time they had built several organs on their own.
+The demise of the Aeolian-Skinner Organ Company may have caused Roy and the Williams family some sentimental angst, but they probably had seen the handwriting on the wall; by this time they had built several organs on their own.
 Aeolian-Skinner’s fortunes had been hanging in the balance for some years.
-One can cite with reasonable accuracy and authority a combination of factors for the company’s inexorable fall from its once dominant place in the organ building field, including post-World War II inflation, the death of Harrison, growing interest in historical organs (for example, the Organ Historical Society was founded in 1956), and careless business practices.
+One can cite with reasonable accuracy and authority a combination of factors leading to the company’s inexorable fall from its once dominant place in the organ building field, including post-World War II inflation, the death of Harrison, growing interest in historical organs (for example, the Organ Historical Society was founded in 1956), and careless business practices.